 In principle, all deadlines in this course are final.
-Exceptions and extensions may be made, if notice is given in advance via a professionally-worded email.
+Exceptions and extensions may be made on a case-by-case basis, if notice is given in advance via a professionally-worded email.
 The instructor reserves the right to accept or reject requests for extensions.